sahithyaravi/explainableML/README.md

     - Supports 3 BMAL algorithms:
     - ranked batch mode, k-means uncertain, k-means closest

+## File structure
+- Project Overview.pptx - Gives an overview of our project and future directions.
+- notebooks : This folder contains the major machine learning experiments carried out for different datasets.
+- app : This folder contains the code for the flask and dash web applications.
+- migrations: This folder contains the database migrations.
+- models : This folder contains the models used by the web applications.

 ## Steps to replicate this prototype on localhost